James4Nationwide

 For me, this campaign has never been about personalities.
 It is about governance, transparency and the principle that Members should have a genuine opportunity to elect one of their own to the Board.

-Ultimately, the decision should belong to Members — not be structurally shaped by the incumbent Board.
+Ultimately, the decision should belong to Members — not be structurally shaped by the incumbent Board, biasing the expected outcome.